 Why It Works: This approach improves insulin health because the fat we eat is used by the body to build the outside lipid (fat) layer that protects cells.
 This lipid layer functions best when it is flexible but strong, improving the cells sensitivity to insulin.

 #7: Get enough magnesium.

-Magnesium is the mineral of insulin sensitivity because it acts as a natural “insulin sensitizer,” exerting positive effects on the insulin receptors in each cell of the body.
+Known as the mineral of insulin sensitivity, magnesium exerts positive effects on the insulin receptors in each cell of the body.

 For example in a randomized study performed on overweight people, taking 365 mg of magnesium daily for 6 months significantly improved insulin sensitivity and glucose tolerance.
 The participants had lower fasting glucose and blood pressure was reduced a significant amount at the end of the study.